RobAstur/computer-infrastructure-/README.md

 ## Overview
 The primary goal of this repository is to demonstrate how to effectively use command-line tools and write scripts within a command-line interface environment.
 Through a series of tasks outlined in the repository, you will learn how to manipulate data and manage code using Linux commands and Bash scripting.
 The tasks cover various operations, such as:

-1)  Creating, removing, and moving files and directories
+1)  Creating, removing, and moving files and directories.
 2)  Inspecting the contents of directories
 3)  Downloading files from the cloud and manipulating them using command-line tools